Cartucho/mAP/README.md

 (This code is under construction)

 This code will evaluate the performance of your neural net for object recognition.
-The performance will be judged using the mAP criterium defined in the PASCAL VOC 2012 competition.
+The performance will be judged using the mAP criterium defined in the PASCAL VOC 2012 competition but allows you to define your own ground-truth and set of classes.

 ### Explanation:
 First (**1.**), we calculate the Average Precision (AP), for each of the classes present in the ground-truth.
 Then (**2.**), we calculate the mean of all the AP's, resulting in a mAP value.
 A higher mAP value indicates a better performance of your neural net, given your ground-truth.